padarom/bevel-gear/README.md

 # Bevel Gear Generator
-Fusion 360 Bevel Gear Generator add-in.
+Fusion 360 Bevel Gear Generator add-in. **This is still a work in progress and not yet a finished add-in.**

 ## Installation
 There's two ways to install this add-in: